 - Lead Architect:Luciano Kruk

 Text description provided by the architects.
-Escobar House is located in Haras Santa María de Escobar, a gated community on the North corridor, 54 km away from the center of Buenos Aires city.
+10 House is located in San Rafael, a gated community in Tigre, 30 km away from the City of Buenos Aires.

 The development's main asset is its lagoon, which baths the rear edge of the house garden, defining the most important feature of the commission landscape to take into account.
 Its surface is 907m2 with a front of 24 meters wide, which is reduced in the background to 17 meters and its depth is 44 meters.

 The commission was made by a young couple that wanted to build a 300m2 permanent residence.
 They were interested in our studio’s aesthetic proposal, seduced by the low maintenance that the concrete construction system grants.

 Their main aesthetic requirements were that the exterior facades should be entirely kept as apparent concrete, while white walls must predominate in the interior, contrasting with a few selected concrete elements.

 Their programmatic requirements consisted of a large double-height social area, with a separate TV room, a kitchen separated from the dining room and a covered parking space for two cars.
 The program also called for an en suite master bedroom with its dressing room and two secondary bedrooms for their future children.